Best Apps for Finding Free Campsites in 2026

 Campendium app interface showing free dispersed camping listings and user reviews

 Campendium built its reputation on user-generated reviews of free dispersed camping on Bureau of Land Management (BLM) and National Forest land.
-The free tier gives you access to the listings; the Pro tier ($35.99/year) adds filtering by site type, hookups, price, and cell signal.
+The free tier gives you access to the listings.
+The Pro tier (now part of the Roadpass Pro bundle) adds filtering by site type, hookups, price, and cell signal.
+Verify current Pro pricing at campendium.com, as tiers have changed since Campendium was acquired by Roadtrippers.

 The platform’s strength is also its limitation: it’s only as current as the people contributing to it.
 Reviews go stale.
 A listing that showed a lakeside spot three years ago may not mention the lake dried up in 2019.
 Cross-check recent reviews before driving an hour off route.